chiacyu/nee-editor/README.md

 # nee-editor
 This is an minimal editor which provide some basic features including searching and syntax highlight.
 This editor is inspired by the excellent tutorial [Build your own text editor](https://viewsourcecode.org/snaptoken/kilo/index.html).
-I also extend some additional functionalities.
+I follow mostly the program structure from the tutorial but I also extended some additional functionalities.

 ## Usage